jleung51/scripts/README.md

 # jleung51's Scripts

-Useful and easy-to-use standalone scripts for making life easier.
+Useful and easy-to-use scripts for making life easier.

 Because automating everything is the answer... right?